 - Country of residence

 - Current occupation

 - Security-related questions

-To submit the application, Canadian travelers will also need to pay a fee using a credit or debit card.
+To submit the application, Canadian travellers will also need to pay a fee using a credit or debit card.
 It is also necessary to have a valid passport to complete the application.

 When entering information during the ETIAS application process, applicants should make sure they answer the questions accurately.
-In incorrect or missing information could lead to the application being rejected.
+Incorrect or missing information could lead to the application being rejected.

-ETIAS, the new European visa for Canadians, will be valid for three years once it has been approved.
-Canadian travelers will be able to use their ETIAS travel authorization to enter the EU multiple times during this period as long as the total number of days spent in the Schengen Area does not exceed 90 days in any 180-day period.
+The new ETIAS European visa waiver for Canadians will be valid for three years once it has been approved.
+Canadian travellers will be able to use their ETIAS travel authorization to enter the EU multiple times during this period as long as the total number of days spent in the Schengen Area does not exceed 90 days in any 180-day period.

-If someone’s passport expires before this three year validity period, their ETIAS travel authorization will no longer be valid.
+If the passport connected to this document expires before this three year validity period is up, ETIAS authorization will no longer be valid.
 It will not be possible to transfer an ETIAS visa waiver between passports.
-Travelers will need to re-register in these cases.
+Travellers will need to re-register in these cases.